Przytyk pogrom: Background

-David Vital, a historian of Tel Aviv University, writes that local peasants were stirred by antisemitic propaganda spread by Endecja (National Democracy) politicians.
+David Vital, a historian of Tel Aviv University, writes that local peasants were stirred by antisemitic propaganda spread by Endecja politicians.
 A boycott of Jewish shops was organized, and escalated into a wave of violent attacks on Jewish shops, which resulted in the creation of a Jewish self-defense group.
-Piotr Gontarczyk, historian at the Polish Institute of National Remembrance, however, argues that the target of the Polish Endecja campaign was to improve the standard of living of Poles and to support Polish businesses.
+Piotr Gontarczyk, historian at the Polish Institute of National Remembrance, however, argues that the target of the Endecja campaign was to improve the standard of living of Poles and to support Polish businesses.
 An economic conflict between Poles and Jews began, in which both sides used all means possible, including violence.
 At the same time, the Second Polish Republic remained in an economic slump, and Polish peasants, whose profits had been drastically reduced, began to look for other means of supporting themselves.
 In mid-1935, Polish right-wing political activists in Radom County declared a general boycott of Jewish stores.
-Local Endecja sometimes resorted to violence, with activists urging Poles to stop buying at Jewish stores.
+The local Endecja sometimes resorted to violence, with activists urging Poles to stop buying at Jewish stores.
 In response, Jewish merchants begun flooding the market with their goods, pushing prices down so that newcomers couldn't compete with them.

 In December 1935, a group of some 20 young Jews created their own armed and illegal self-defense unit, headed by a former officer of the Polish Army, Icek Frydman.
 Frydman organized military training for its members.
 The group was armed with illegally purchased guns, iron bars, and batons.
 Their task was to mobilize Jewish community in case of a violent conflict.

 In the interbellum period, an annual kazimierzowski fair took place at Przytyk.
 In 1936, some 2,000 peasants attended, and since Polish police officers were aware of the possible conflict, the local department, which consisted of 5 officers, was strengthened by additional 11 officers, which later turned out to be an inadequate number.
 Furthermore, the police at Radom were on alert, ready to intervene.
 Jewish merchants of Przytyk, a town with a 90% Jewish majority, hoped that the early spring fair would help to improve their financial situation, but the armosphere in the town was tense, according to the official report of the voivode of Kielce: "We have to emphasize the fact that the idea of an economic boycott of Jews, put forward by the National Democracy, was embraced by the local peasantry, which feels hatred towards the Jews (...)
 The boycott itself leads [Jewish] merchants to despair, because the economic basis of their existence is threatened".